-After umbrellas become common place and people like Eliza de Feuillide, Jane Austen, and Madame Tussaud carried them, people found unintentional accidents were all too common.
+After umbrellas became common place and people like Eliza de Feuillide, Jane Austen, and Madame Tussaud carried them, people found unintentional accidents were all too common.
 This resulted in the umbrella gaining a reputation as an “odious instrument” but also “the handiest and prettiest weapons yet invented by man.”
 Not everyone blamed the umbrella for the contempt heaped upon it.
 For instance, J. F. Sullivan claimed the umbrella earned its poor reputation “simply by the ignorance and want of skill of its wearer.”

 That may have been also why Sullivan was prompted to write a tongue-in-cheek article detailing how umbrellas made useful weapons, particularly when confronted or attacked by a burglar, ruffian, or highwayman.
 The umbrella as a weapon was apparently also the thought of one mother who came to the defense of her child after he shot paper at a stranger.
 The stranger raised his umbrella to chastise the child, “but the child’s mother … rushed in and received the blow full on her bonnet.
 Then the child’s aunt … likewise drew her umbrella and went for the man.
 He sustained the combat with courage, though against fearful odds.”
 It seems prudent to assume the man learned a lesson about raising his umbrella against a child.

 William Livingston Alden also thought the umbrella serving as a weapon sounded hilarious.
 He noted that an umbrella could not “be effectually used … as a club or a cutting weapon.”
 That was because it was a type of defense and had to be used a “thrusting weapon.”
 The only problem was he claimed:

 “It is seldom, however, that a man will hold his eye sufficiently still to enable another to hit it with an umbrella, and the inability of the weapon to pierce through several thicknesses of cloth renders the modern stomach comparatively safe from an umbrella-thrust.”